cauebs/durt/README.md

-    -s, --sort          Print entries in ascending order of size -p, --by-path       Sort by path instead of by size -r, --reverse       Reverse the order of the entries -h, --help          Prints help information
+    -s, --sort          Print entries in ascending order of size -p, --by-path       Sort by path instead of by size -r, --reverse       Reverse the order of the entries -f, --same-fs       Ignore entries from filesystems different from that of the first path passed -h, --help          Prints help information
     -V, --version       Prints version information

 OPTIONS:
     -m, --min <minimum-percentage>    Omit entries with size less than this
 ```

+At this time `--same-fs` is not available on Windows.

 ## Example
 ```